intershop/intershop-pwa/docs/guides/multiple-themes.md

 # Multiple Themes

+The PWA uses themes which include theme specific

+- feature and configuration set
+- overrides for certain file types (HTML and TypeScript)
+- styles and static assets

 It is possible to create multiple themes for the PWA.
+One theme should be set as default.

 This mechanism uses Angular configurations to replace files for each configuration.

 The Intershop Progressive Web App currently uses multi-theming to provide different styles for the B2B an the B2C application.